Your New HIIT Cardio Workout Routine: The Farmer's Walk

 Alright guys, so I have made it clear before that I cannot stand traditional cardio.
 It is boring and time-consuming.
 I can think of 10,000 better uses of my time than running on a conveyer belt for an hour.

-However, there is no denying that some form of cardio regime is an important component of your overall training program.
+However, there is no denying that some form of cardio is an important component of your overall training and health.
 Being brutally strong or the size of a truck is pretty impressive; sweating bullets and gasping for air after bending down to tie your shoes, not so much.

 I am a huge fan of HIIT (High Intensity Interval Training).
 It falls in line with my goals of increasing strength and size by stimulating some of the same muscle fiber types and energy pathways.
 It is also much more effective at burning fat and takes anywhere from 10-20 minutes.
 Cardio doesn't get much better than that.

 Now I commonly alternate between sprints (running or on a bike), jump rope intervals, and car pushes, but I recently stumbled upon the farmer's walk and it will definitely remain a mainstay in my cardio training.
 The farmer's walk is one of the simplest yet highly effective forms of interval training you can perform, and I think you will see fantastic results from performing them on a regular basis.

 So to execute a farmer's walk, pick up two heavy objects, hold them by your sides, and walk as far as you can without dropping them. it's extremely simple, but one hell of a workout.

 The external load in your hand places considerable demand on the muscles of the lower body as they attempt to propel you forward.
 The abs, upper back, and posterior shoulder girdle are on fire as they attempt to keep you in an upright position, and your forearms begin to scream as the weight starts to rip itself from your fingers.

 Not only does this make you stronger, it greatly increases your need for oxygen, takes your heart rate through the roof, and blows through calories like a freight train.